96 experiments across 16 agent-based models exploring Beinhocker's Origin of Wealth

 Last updated March 27, 2026 · Seed 42 · Full reproducibility

-Launch Simulations →Nine models, fifty-four experiments.
+Launch Simulations →Sixteen models, ninety-six experiments.
 Each section presents key findings, metrics, and emergent behaviors.

 Heterogeneous adaptive traders with evolving forecasting rules on a call market.
 Based on Arthur, Holland, LeBaron, Palmer & Tayler (1997).